 There have been more than 100 private military firms (PMFs) operating in Iraq during the Iraq War (2003-present) employing ten-times the number of contractors than during the Persian Gulf War of 1991, with some of the top-earners such as Kellogg, Brown, and Root “earning” federal contracts in excess of $20 billion dollars.
 With close ties to the federal government the existence PMFs has made it possible for the United States to carryout a policy of war in Iraq which has seen an ever-decreasing amount of support by the American people and has never been formally "declared" as required by the Constitution.

-A book of poems and short stories dedicated to all those who have loved, lost, suffered, and died.
-And, to all those who will.
+A Dark Winter, now in its 4th Edition, is a collection of poems, short stories, writings, and a play (about "selling your soul to the Devil").
+It is dedicated to all those who have loved, lost, suffered, and died.
+And, to all of those who will.

 Neoliberalism (as is true with capitalism itself) places into motion the most basic law of wealth accumulation and poverty creation through a simple formula: the owning class pays the working class less than the value of the commodity or service that they produce.
 Even if there are different degrees of wealth distribution between companies and countries, there are no exceptions to the relationship between the owning class and the working class.
 The more capital the owning class takes for itself the less there is for everyone else.
 To not see this is to be awake but not see the sun.
 However, when the relationship between those that own and those that work is not taught in our schools and universities, revealed by our news media, nor whispered in the once hallowed institutions of our government then it is clear that a conspiracy of silence in understanding power has reached our culture.
 In so doing, our society has lost its ability to generate fundamental truths about itself from the very institutions that are supposed to provide them.
 Nevertheless, global capitalism (and one of its recent modifications—neoliberalism) with its opposing classes, remains the dominant economic system embraced or imposed upon nearly the whole of the world.
 Aside from its unequal distribution of class power, this system of capital accumulation has caused a whole series of national and planetary concerns.